Protocols for Quantum Weak Coin Flipping: TDPG-to-Explicit-protocol Framework (TEF) and Bias 1/10 Game and Protocol

-The above two conditions can be readily generalized for an $m\to1$ point merge and a $1\to n$ points split, respectively (see Appendix \appref{sec:Blinkered-transition}).
-Furthermore, for a general $m\to n$: $g_{1},g_{2}\dots g_{m}\to h_{1},h_{2}\dots h_{n}$ transition, the TEF constraint corresponding to the Blinkered Unitary reduces to the following scalar condition (see Appendix \appref{sec:Blinkered-transition} for a proof),
+The above two conditions can be readily generalized for an $m\to1$ point merge and a $1\to n$ points split, respectively (see Appendix \cref{sec:Blinkered-transition}).
+Furthermore, for a general $m\to n$: $g_{1},g_{2}\dots g_{m}\to h_{1},h_{2}\dots h_{n}$ transition, the TEF constraint corresponding to the Blinkered Unitary reduces to the following scalar condition (see Appendix \cref{sec:Blinkered-transition} for a proof),

 In words, the general $m\to n$ transition affected by the blinkered unitary may be viewed as an $m\to 1$ merge followed by a $1\to n$ split.

 Consequently, blinkered unitaries are enough to convert the $1/6$ game into an explicit protocol.
 However, they fall short for point games going below this bias which seem to require \emph{advanced} moves---moves beyond splits and merges.
 Next, we construct the unitaries for such moves to obtain WCF protocols approaching bias $1/10$.